Home โ€บ Destinations โ€บ Europe โ€บ Greece

 Olympieion in Athens, Greece.
 Photo by Unsplash/@mauriceyang

-The Olympieion, or the Temple of Olympian Zeus, is one of the most important archaeological sites in Greece.
-It was built from the 5th century BC to the 2nd century AD and is located just 500 meters southeastern of the Acropolis.
+It was built from the 5th century BC to the 2nd century AD and is located just 500 meters southeast of the Acropolis.

-The amazing monument is rounded by other ancient ruins which you can visit, such as Hadrian’s Arch, Olympieion Basilica, the Roman Baths, and the Valerian wall.
-Nearby, you can find the Hellenic parliament building and the Zappeion Hall, a large conference building used for ceremonies.
+The amazing monument is surrounded by other ancient ruins which you can visit, such as Hadrian’s Arch, Olympieion Basilica, the Roman Baths and the Valerian wall.

 8. Explore the Charming Psyri Neighborhood

 If you are searching for an authentic and bohemian part of Athens, don’t miss the Psyri.
-Thanks to many coffee bars, clubs, and tavernas, the neighborhood is known for its buzzing nightlife.
+Thanks to many coffee bars, clubs and tavernas, the neighborhood is known for its buzzing nightlife.

-Psyri is also well known for street art, colorful facades, and murals.
+Psyri is also well known for street art, colorful facades and murals.
 You can enjoy exploring many art galleries and artisan shops with handmade products.

 The neighborhood has a great location, just a 5-minute walk from the Ancient Agora of Athens and Monastiraki metro station.
-It is situated in the city center known as the “Historic Triangle of Athens,” thanks to Monastiraki, Syntagma, and Omonia Squares that surround it.
+It is situated in the city center, known as the “Historic Triangle of Athens,” thanks to Monastiraki, Syntagma and Omonia Squares that surround it.

-Some of the must-see locations in the Psyri are the ancient cemetery Kerameikos, the Pottery Museum, and the Museum of Islamic Art.
+Some of the must-see locations in the Psyri are the ancient cemetery Kerameikos, the Pottery Museum and the Museum of Islamic Art.

-9. Enjoy Stunning Views From the Mount Lycabettus
+9. Enjoy Stunning Views From Mount Lycabettus

 Lycabettus Hill stands 277 meters above sea level.
 You can reach the top on foot if you are in good shape, or you can take a funicular ride.
-The starting point of the funicular railway is on Aristippou street in the suburb of Kolonaki.
+The starting point of the funicular railway is on Aristippou Street in the suburb of Kolonaki.

 At the top of the Lycabettus or Lykavitos Hill, you can visit the whitewashed Chapel of St. George and then head up to Orizontes Restaurant.

-Arrive at sunset for some truly stunning views across the Acropolis, the Ancient Agora, the Temple of Olympian Zeus, and beyond into an ocean vista shimmering with sapphire blue water from the Aegean Sea.
+Arrive at sunset for some truly stunning views across the Acropolis, the Ancient Agora, the Temple of Olympian Zeus and beyond into an ocean vista shimmering with sapphire blue water from the Aegean Sea.

 Did you know that you can hire local guides to organize private food tours for you and your family and friends?
-They can provide you a unique experience by presenting authentic dishes such as mousaka and gemista, as well as Greek yogurt, local cheeses, and excellent olive oils and wines.
+They can provide you with a unique experience by presenting authentic dishes such as mousaka and gemista, as well as Greek yogurt, local cheeses and excellent olive oils and wines.

 Treat yourself and your family or friends to a half-day adventure filled with traditional Greek cuisine at some of the best taverns and restaurants in town.

 Those eager to explore street food can wander through the maze of cobblestone streets in historic neighborhoods like Plaka and discover its unique street food culture.
-Try delicious Greek classics such as gyros, bougatsa, souvlaki, and delectable fish burgers to tantalize your taste buds.

 Author Bio: Marija Stojanovic Petkovski is a writer based in Serbia in Europe.
 Marija worked as a journalist but realized writing about the most beautiful places in the world is something that inspires her.
 She is sure that a pint of good craft beer perfectly accompanies a tasty home-made lasagne.
 In her spare time, she enjoys playing with her children and spending time outdoors with her family.